camunda/camunda-docs/versioned_docs/version-8.0/reference/dependencies.md

 ### Connector SDK

-You find an up-to-date list of third party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-sdk/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.
+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-sdk/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 ### Connector Amazon Simple Queue Service (SQS)

-You find an up-to-date list of third party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-sqs/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.
+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-sqs/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 ### Connector AWS Lambda

-You find an up-to-date list of third party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-aws-lambda/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.
+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-aws-lambda/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 ### Connector Google Drive

-You find an up-to-date list of third party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-google-drive/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.
+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-google-drive/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 ### Connector REST

-You find an up-to-date list of third party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-http-json/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.
+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-http-json/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 ### Connector SendGrid

-You find an up-to-date list of third party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-sendgrid/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.
+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-sendgrid/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 ### Connector Slack

-You find an up-to-date list of third party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-slack/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.
+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-slack/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 </TabItem>